 - Line chilled dough balls onto baking sheets about 3 inches apart.
 Bake for 12–13 minutes or until lightly browned on the sides.
 Remove from the oven and allow to cool on the baking sheet for 5 minutes then transfer to cooling rack to cool completely.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough, roll into balls as directed in step 5 and chill it in the refrigerator for up to 3 days.
 Allow to come to room temperature then continue with step 6.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.